Nontrivial Quantum Geometry and the Strength of Electron-Phonon Coupling: main

 We determine the numerical values of the model parameter $\gamma$ (in addition to the electron nearest-neighboring (NN) hopping and $\langle \omega^2 \rangle$) by matching our model to our ${\abi}$ calculation.
-(See {\abi} calculation in \appref{app:abi} and see also \refcite{Narang2018HydroWSM,Narang2019EPCWSM}.)
-With the values of the model parameters (\appref{app:graphene}), we find that $\lambda$ from our model almost perfectly matches with that from the {\abi} calculation for a large range of $\mu$ up to $-1$eV, as shown in \figref{main_fig:graphene}(a).
+(See {\abi} calculation in supplementary information\,{I} and see also \refcite{Narang2018HydroWSM,Narang2019EPCWSM}.)
+With the values of the model parameters (supplementary information\,{F}), we find that $\lambda$ from our model almost perfectly matches with that from the {\abi} calculation for a large range of $\mu$ up to $-1$eV, as shown in \figref{main_fig:graphene}(a).
 We note that we do not tune the EPC parameter $\gamma$ to fit our analytical $\lambda$ to our $\lambda^{\abi}$; instead we determine the value of $\gamma$ by matching the EPC analytic/${\abi}$ matrix elements at the corners of \BZ.
 The match in \figref{main_fig:graphene}(a) is hence not a result of tuning the EPC parameter and shows the great validity of the our GA.
 Moreover, our numerical calculation also finds that the geometric contribution is roughly 50\% of the total $\lambda$ (\figref{main_fig:graphene}(b)), consistent with our analytical results.
 In \figref{main_fig:graphene}(a), we directly use the value of $\mcomega$ from the {\abi} calculation.
-We find that $\mcomega$ can be approximated by an analytical expression $\mcomega = \frac{2 \omega_{E_{2g}}^2(\Gamma) \omega_{A_1'}^2(\K) }{\omega_{E_{2g}}^2(\Gamma) + \omega_{A_1'}^2(\K)}$ (derived for $\mu\rightarrow 0$) with only $9\%$ error, where $\omega_{E_{2g}}(\Gamma)$ and $\omega_{A_1'}(\K)$ are the frequencies of the $E_{2g}$ phonons at $\Gamma$ and the $A_1'$ phonons at $\K$, respectively (\appref{app:graphene_mcomega}).
+We find that $\mcomega$ can be approximated by an analytical expression $\mcomega = \frac{2 \omega_{E_{2g}}^2(\Gamma) \omega_{A_1'}^2(\K) }{\omega_{E_{2g}}^2(\Gamma) + \omega_{A_1'}^2(\K)}$ (derived for $\mu\rightarrow 0$) with only $9\%$ error, where $\omega_{E_{2g}}(\Gamma)$ and $\omega_{A_1'}(\K)$ are the frequencies of the $E_{2g}$ phonons at $\Gamma$ and the $A_1'$ phonons at $\K$, respectively (supplementary information\,{F}).
 This underscores the excellent agreement of our analytic calculation with realistic ${\abi}$.

+\Or{ Although the direct application of GA is not straightforward for moiré system (which we leave for future work), we indeed find that the mean-field critical temperature of twisted bilayer graphene derived from the EPC can be estimated by a geometric expression similar to \eqnref{main_eq:lambda_E_lambda_geo_graphene} in the first chiral limit~\cite{Tarnopolsky2019MagicAngleChiralLimit,BAB2021TBGIII,Wang2021ChiralMATBG,Bistritzer2011BMModel} based on the topological heavy fermion framework~\cite{Song20211110MATBGHF,CXL2023ElKPhCouplingTBG}.
+(See supplementary information\,{F} for details.)
+Our approximated expression relies on the FSM of the flat bands and gives $T_c\approx 0.6$K around the magic angles, which is close to the experimental values~\cite{Cao2018TBGSC}. }